sparkflows/sparkflows-docs/docs/agentic-ai-guide/quickstart.rst

 .. note::

-   Only step 2 is truly specific to agents.
-If a colleague has already set up the workspace, you may find all three are done and you can start below.
+   Only the LLM connection is specific to agents.
+If a colleague has already set up the workspace, all three may be done and you can start below.

 .. contents:: On this page
    :local: